betula/node-shared/docs/index.md

 <!--END_DOCUSAURUS_CODE_TABS-->

+- You can use it at any place of your application without rewrite your applications architecture or other preparations or initializations.
+- Each dependency can be class, function, or any another value, and plain JavaScript object too.
+- You can override your dependencies for organizing modules architecture, or unit testing without hack standard Node.JS require mechanism.
+- You can use TypeScript or JavaScript, with decorators or not.
+Different syntaxes for one mechanism.
+You can use the constructor to provide dependencies or not, as you wish.
+- You can create isolate context for multiple instances of your application (Dependency Injection scopes) with a different set of dependencies, overrides, and instances.

-If you have questions or something else for me or this project, maybe architectures questions, improvement ideas or anything else, please make the issue.
+If you have questions or something else for me or this project, maybe architectures questions or improvement ideas, please make the issue in github.